 top of page

 At Hot Stuff Frenchie's, we prioritize the health and survival of every puppy.
-From birth, all of our puppies are placed in an incubator to ensure they remain warm, stable, and receive the best possible start in life.
+From birth, all of our puppies are placed in an incubator.
+This ensures they remain warm and stable, giving them the best possible start in life.

-Did you know?
-Puppies don’t have a shiver reflex for at least the first 3 weeks of life.
-This means if they get cold, they cannot generate their own body heat, making an incubator critical for their survival.
+Did you know that puppies don’t have a shiver reflex for at least the first three weeks?
+If they get cold, they cannot generate their own body heat, making an incubator essential for their survival.

 Why We Use an Incubator for Every Puppy from Birth

-Some puppies struggle to thrive immediately after birth due to:
+Some puppies struggle to thrive immediately after birth due to several factors, including:

-• Inability to regulate body temperature (until at least 2 weeks old)
+• Inability to regulate body temperature (until at least two weeks old)

 • Higher risk of hypothermia, which can be fatal